jennyreddish/seshat/docs/source/researcher/getting_started.rst

         .. image:: ../img/edit_var.png
             :alt: Edit Variable

-2. Fill out the edit page and submit for review.
+2. Fill out the edit page that opens and submit for review.

+    - *TODO: Explain the approval process for handling the edits after they are submitted for review*

 Discussing data edits via private comments
 ------------------------------------------